dmd-program/dmd-100-fa18/projects/ritual/ritual_project.md

 * Develop an interactive mockup for an app that supports a ritual using prescribed software.
 * Keep the mockup "low fidelity".
 You may develop a logo and branding, but do not spend significant time on developing graphics.
 It should feel like a paper prototype.
-* Do not develop a calendar or todo app.
-Find creative and clever solutions to solve the project.
+* Avoid developing calendars and todo apps.
+Seek creative and clever solutions to solve the project.